Evidence Preparation

 For small claims, print the excerpts you'll actually present:

 Color printing matters when the conversation includes images (e.g., a photo of a damaged item).
+For a related angle, see Oakland Small Claims Court Filing Fees and What to Expect.

 • 3 copies of each printed screenshot (judge, court file, other side)